ritvikmath/jekyll-now/_posts/2018-10-27-HealthStats.md

 One big goal at the beginning of my health tracking was to keep myself accountable if I ever failed to meet my goals.
 When net calories was still my primary performance metric, I had included a column in my data named "Reason".
 Any day where I went over 2000 net calories, **I made myself write down the reason why I had failed**.

 This worked for a while and helped me understand what might cause me to fail, but it soon became really oppressive.
 There were weeks where I had several social outings or had less time to go to the gym and I would consistently find myself explaining my failures to myself in writing.
-It went from informational to downright demoralizing.
+It went from informational to **downright demoralizing**.

 So, along with the adoption of the out-in ratio I mentioned earlier, I removed this column from my data.
 I opted to instead just mentally note if I ever failed to meet my goals and think about the day ahead rather than keep a running tally of how many times I had failed.

-As my goals shifted a bit in early March to focus more on getting physical activity, I opted to trade the above mentioned "Reason" column for two new columns in my data called "Cardio?" and "Weights?" each of which were just a yes/no for whether I had completed a cardiovascular or weight training workout that day.
+As my goals shifted a bit in early March to focus more on getting physical activity, I opted to trade the above mentioned "Reason" column for **two new columns in my data** called "Cardio?" and "Weights?" each of which were just a yes/no for whether I had completed a cardiovascular or weight training workout that day.
 These simple two metrics personally work really well for me, making sure I get myself to work out often without being too overbearing.
 They allow me to track how my workout frequency as changed through the year:

 ## Cardio and Weights Workouts Over Time (each black bar represents a day of working out)